Cold today to snowy tomorrow evening

 A colder day today as high pressure builds in and some wind drives the wind chill lower.
-Dry for much of the day tomorrow then the storm that is now pretty far away, arrives here in Connecticut as snow roughly 6-10PM.
-Snow will be heaviest overnight & Sunday morning.
-The biggest challenge with this one so far is determining how much mixing or changing occurs at the shoreline & especially southeastern CT.
+Dry for much of the day tomorrow then the storm that is now pretty far away, arrives here in Connecticut as snow roughly 5-9PM.
+Snow will be heaviest overnight & very early Sunday morning.
+The biggest challenge with this one so far is determining how much mixing or changing occurs at the shoreline & how far north this happens.
 Lower amounts expected with the changing or mixing.
 It will be windy as well with the snow a bit sticky & wet.
 It will continue for the afternoon and should be done by 4-7PM.
-There could be school schedule issues Monday AM.
+There could be school schedule issues Monday AM inland.
 Storm number two comes through Tuesday & Wednesday.
 This one looks to be mostly heavy rain & very strong winds.
 Similar to the December rain & wind storm we had.
 We will keep you updated!

-Early this morning: Clear, windy and cold with lows in the upper 10s to mostly in the 20s.
-Feels like teens for the wind chill.

 Today: Sunny, breezy & cold with highs in the lower to middle 30s.
 Dress for a 20s wind chill!